 WHY YOU’LL LOVE THIS BLUEBERRY SAUSAGE BREAKFAST BAKE

-- It only requires 3 (delicious) ingredients!
+- It only requires 3 (main) ingredients!

 - Easy and quick to make.
 It takes less than 5 minutes before it’s in the oven.

 - There’s sweet AND savory vibes all over the place!

 - Lower in fat and calories than traditional breakfast bakes and packed with protein.